EricMoerthVis/mri-analyzer/src/userInterface/widget/SelectionWidget/api.md

 ## Introduction

-The tumor widget is a 3D widget for placing a regular structure in an area believed to be an tumor.
+The selection widget is a 3D widget for placing a regular structure in an area believed to be an tumor.

 ## See also